Suspect sought in Queens car arson

 Investigators say a man jumped into a car that was left running and unattended on Utopia Parkway last month.

-The suspect is then accused of driving it a short distance, then lighting it on fire.
+The suspect is accused of driving it a short distance, then lighting it on fire.

 The individual is described as in his 20s, last seen wearing sunglasses, a dark jacket and jeans.